coderharry1/Metricon-AI-Assistant/README.md

 ## 🧠 What Makes This Different

-Most RAG pipelines just split text and store it. **ConstructIQ goes further.**
+Most RAG pipelines just split text and store it. **Metricon HomeIQ  goes further.**

 Every single chunk is sent to **AWS Bedrock Nova**, which reads it, understands it, and enriches it with: